tedconf/front_end_builds/README.md

 Visit `/frontends` to access the Admin interface, and visit the `front_end` route, which will initially return 404 Not found since you haven't configured and deployed any front-end builds yet.

 ## A note on SSH Keys
 At this time only RSA keys are supported for authentication.
+You can't generate the keys using ssh-add you'll need the use [something like this](https://www.scottbrady91.com/openssl/creating-rsa-keys-using-openssl)

 ### Example Next Steps with Heroku and Ember.js